Egg Medical

 Private Equity Round in 2012

-Cambridge Medical and Rehabilitation Center is a provider of post-acute care and rehabilitation services in the MENA region, focusing on patients with serious injuries or illnesses.
-The center aims to restore hope and ensure a continuum of care for both patients and their families.
-Utilizing modern technology alongside the expertise of physicians, physiotherapists, and speech and language pathologists, Cambridge Medical offers individualized treatment plans.
-Their range of services includes physical therapy, occupational therapy, speech-language therapy, hydrotherapy, and respiratory therapy.
-This comprehensive approach helps individuals with neurological issues to improve their health and achieve a level of independence, whether returning home on their own or with family support and home health services.
+Cambridge Medical and Rehabilitation Center is a leading provider of post-acute care and rehabilitation services in the MENA region, focusing on individuals recovering from serious injuries or illnesses.
+The center is dedicated to restoring hope and ensuring a continuum of care for patients and their families.
+By integrating modern technology with the expertise of physicians, physiotherapists, and speech and language pathologists, Cambridge Medical and Rehabilitation Center offers personalized treatment plans that include physical therapy, occupational therapy, speech-language therapy, hydrotherapy, and respiratory therapy.
+This comprehensive approach aims to enhance the health and independence of individuals affected by neurological issues, facilitating their return home either independently or with family support and home health services.

 Amecath